-- Brightness: Adjusts the brightness of colors in the image. - Colorization: Adds color back into the image based upon the color you select with the Hue slider.
-The saturation of the color added back to any given pixel is scaled based both on the amount of color/saturation that existed in the original image and the Amount slider.
+Colorization: Adds color back into the image based upon the color you select with the Hue slider.
+The saturation of the color added back to any given pixel is scaled based on both the amount of color/saturation that existed in the original image and the Amount slider.